1, 2 Step: Critical reception

 "1, 2 Step" received favorable reviews from music critics.
 Contact Music gave the song three out of five stars and called it "arse shaking floor filling R&B" and a "wicked melodic souful twist."
-Jason Birchmeier of Allmusic was published that the track is "good, if not great."
+Jason Birchmeier of AllMusic was published that the track is "good, if not great."
 Gerardo E. wrote it is "a feel good track," something that is not overproduced but works its magic."
 Kate Watkins of The Situation called it "a funky song in the style we have come to expect from Missy."
 Fazed stated that the song is about "joys of dancing around with family."
 Slant thought that "1, 2 Step" was a "fun dance track."

 "1, 2 Step" was nominated for the 2006 Grammy Award for "Best Rap/Sung Collaboration," but lost to "Numb/Encore" by Jay-Z and Linkin Park.
 The song also received a nomination at the Soul Train Lady of Soul Music Awards for "Best Dance Cut."
 The song was nominated for "Viewer's Choice" at the 2005 BET Awards, but lost to Omarion's "O." The song won the award "Best Performed Songs in the ASCAP Repertory for the 2005 Survey Year," which included the title track from the album as well as third single, "Oh."
 The song won the award for "Choice Music R&B/Hip Hop Track" at the 2005 Teen Choice Awards and "Best Collaboration" and "Viewer's Choice" at the BET Awards in 2005.

 Chart performance

 "1, 2 Step" debuted at number 74 on the US Billboard Hot 100. on October 30, 2004.
 On the January 8, 2005, issue of Billboard, the song climbed to number two on the chart and stayed there for seven weeks, becoming Ciara's second top-10 single.
 "1, 2 Step" reached number one on the Hot Dance Airplay and Top 40 Mainstream charts.
 It also peaked within the top five on the Hot R&B/Hip-Hop Songs and Rhythmic Airplay charts and within the top 30 on the Hot Dance Club Play chart.
-"1, 2 Step" was ranked at number five for the year on the Billboard Year-End Hot 100 singles of 2005 and was certified triple platinum by the Recording Industry Association of America (RIAA) for sales of over three million digital copies in the United States.
+"1, 2 Step" was ranked at number five for the year on the Billboard Year-End Hot 100 singles of 2005 and was certified seven-times platinum by the Recording Industry Association of America (RIAA) for sales of over seven million digital copies in the United States.

 Internationally, "1, 2 Step" was successful, reaching the top 10 in several countries.
 In the United Kingdom and Ireland, "1, 2 Step" entered and peaked at number three on both the UK and Irish Singles Charts.
 In Ireland, the single stayed at three for three weeks.
 The song reached number two in Australia for one week and in New Zealand for two weeks.
 It was a top-30 hit in Belgium (Flanders and Wallonia), France, the Netherlands, and Sweden.